 This is a track from the Twilight: New Moon soundtrack by one of my fave composers.
 It's not my favorite song, but it's not awful either.
 I mostly use it on my writing playlist as background.

 "Harry Surrenders" by Alexandre Desplat

-Ah, this is one of my favorite scores by Desplat!
+Ah, Deathly Hallows is one of my favorite movie scores by Desplat!
 "Harry Surrenders," from Harry Potter and the Deathly Hallows Part 2, has this sort of helpless desperation as Harry moves into the forest to give himself up to Voldemort.
 I love it.
 Orchestral stuff is great.

 "Mistake" by Demi Lovato

-A little harsher than most my fare lyric-wise, "Mistake" is a pretty good one by Demi Lovato, who's one of my favorite singers.
-"Mistake" is a reaction to a boy, telling him that she's done with him and he's made his greatest mistake.
+Lyrically this is a little harsher than most my fare, but "Mistake" is a pretty good track by Demi Lovato, who's one of my favorite singers.
+"Mistake" is written to a boy, telling him that she's done with him and he's made his greatest mistake.

 "Sorcery and Sudden Vengeance" by Harry Gregson-Williams

 A track from the The Chronicles of Narnia: Prince Caspian score, by another very good composer, though this is another one I don't often actively listen to.
 It's pretty well-done.

 "The Maze" by Patrick Doyle